COMPLETE GUIDE • UPDATED JANUARY 2026

 When You Might Be Okay Without Insurance

-I said I’d be honest, so here it is: there are some situations where skipping travel insurance is a calculated risk that might make sense.
+If you’re asking do I need travel insurance for Thailand, I said I’d be honest: there are some situations where skipping it is a calculated risk that might make sense.
 You might consider going without if ALL of these apply:

 You’re going for a very short trip (under 1 week)